 I think the best way to earn money on Swagbucks is definitely through shopping.
 If you are are already doing the shopping, it just adds a layer of cash back on top of it all.
 I think that with shopping you get the highest return on your investment and that’s what I tell anyone who is wanting to make cash back with Swagbucks.

-Obviously, you shouldn't buy things you weren't already planning to purchase or needed around the house.
+You shouldn’t buy things you weren’t already planning to purchase or needed around the house.

-Have you used Swagbucks Before?
+Have you used Swagbucks before?
 If not, will you give it a try now?